jorenham/optype/README.md

 But wait, shouldn't `V` be a `CanAwait`?
 Well, only if you don't want to get fired...
-Technically speaking, `__anext__` can return any type, and `anext` will pass it along without nagging (instance checks are slow, now stop bothering that liberal).
+Technically speaking, `__anext__` can return any type, and `anext` will pass it along without nagging.
 For details, see the discussion at [python/typeshed#7491][AN].
 Just because something is legal, doesn't mean it's a good idea (don't eat the yellow snow).